J and Astronomy

 Monte Carlo Methods for Radiative Transfer Problems: Isotropic Scattering

 Another approach to transfer problems is with Monte Carlo methods.
 Here is the code for the radiation emerging from a uniform source in a slab of finite thickness T: Monte_Uslab.ijs.
-The same problem can be with the matrix methods above: Uniform.ijs.
-This is useful to study the statistics of the convergence of the Monte Carlo results to the exact solution as a function of the number of photons, the number of times scattered, etc.
+The same problem can be solved using the matrix methods above: Uniform.ijs.
+This comparison is useful to study the statistics of the convergence of the Monte Carlo results to the exact solution as a function of the number of photons, the number of times scattered, etc.

 We can also examine the case where the sources are not uniformly distributed, but rather are all emitted from the mid-plane of the slab.
 The Monte Carlo code is MC_mid-slab.ijs, while the matrix approach is Mid_plane.ijs.